Ubuntu: I am because we are

 • Kenya, Nigeria, Ghana, South Africa – Large education markets

-• East African Community – Regional integration opportunities
+• East African Community – Regional integration

 Global Developing Countries